Drug Design in silico

 The accomplishments of Li and his lab include designing three inhibitors for STAT3, a central signaling protein that is overexpressed in cancers of the breast, prostate, lung and pancreas, and in myeloma, and devising a new docking simulation for modeling molecular binding.
 The STAT3 inhibitors are in preclinical testing.

-Anticancer in silico drug development begins with a validated target molecule and its atomic structure (see sidebar, In Silico Drug Design in Seven Steps, below), which normally is derived using X-ray crystallography or other technology.
-PRMT5 was a validated target, but the protein's molecular structure was unknown.
+Anticancer in silico drug development begins with a validated target molecule and its atomic structure (see sidebar), which normally is derived using X-ray crystallography or other technology.
+PRMT5 was a validated target, but the protein’s molecular structure was unknown.
 That problem had stymied attempts by others to develop an inhibitor for this enzyme.

 The active site is the all-important pocket in the enzyme where another molecule – the enzyme’s substrate – docks, or binds, with the enzyme and makes a chemical reaction happen.
 For PRMT5, that chemical reaction transfers methyl groups to arginine residues in histones H3 and H4.